iitmotorsports/spark/docs/onboarding/git.md

 !!! tip
     You will likely continue to use a GitHub account after graduation as a portfolio or in the industry.
 We recommend the use of a personal email and an appropriate username as this account will be public.

+## Apply for a GitHub student license

+As a university student, you get access to a ton of solid software resources.
+The GitHub Student Developer pack includes industry-standard tools for free.
+We use many of these tools in development for IIT Motorsports.

+If you are interested, you can apply for the education pack here: https://education.github.com/pack.

 ## Join the IIT Motorsports Organization

 We work out of the [IIT Motorsports Organization](https://github.com/iitmotorsports) to keep our repositories organized.
 It's crucial that you have access to this organization in order to utilize elctrical and software resources.